lee2sman/Scripting_Spring2019/week3/README.md

 ## jQuery practice

 - Practice your jQuery.
-  - refine your They Live project
+  - refine your They Live project, if needed
-  - add to it by using a setInterval function call to trigger something to happen
+  - if there were any mistakes, fix your class stylesheet.
+Make sure to add calls/references to external assets to your stylesheet (fonts, images), NOT in your own HTML page.
+For an example, see Emory's stylesheet on Moodle
 - Attend Processing Community Day NYC